asyncapi/website/pages/docs/community/styleguide/punctuation.md

 Use a Question mark at the end of a direct question.
 Some examples include:
 - "What time is the meeting?"
-- "What is your favorite movie?"
+- "What is your favourite movie?"

 ## 7. Exclamation Point (!)